nhoening/fjd/README.md

 and puts them in the queue.

 To run this test, first navigate to the ``fjd`` directory.
-Then, start a dispatcher and at least one worker and run a script that creates the jobqueue. finally, observe.
+Then, start a dispatcher and at least one worker and run a script that creates the jobqueue.
+Then, observe.
-Here are the commands, all issued in a different console window:
+Here are the commands - you should issue them all in their separate console window, as the first two are continuous services:

     $ python dispatcher.py
     $ python worker.py